voteliquid/blog/_posts/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades.md

 #### Selection bias

-There's still a big issue: these scores only represent the people already signed up and verified on United.
+There's still a big issue: these scores only represent the people already signed up and verified on Liquid.

 We still have a long way to go before everyone's joined.
 Until then, our earliest adopters won't necessarily be a representative sample of the electorate at large.

-If United is dominated by one group, it would be too easy for people to dismiss these scores.
+If Liquid is dominated by one group, it would be too easy for people to dismiss these scores.

 But [liquid democracy](/2016/09/21/what-is-liquid-democracy/) is too big an idea to let that deter us.